kubewarden/docs/docs/operator-manual/monitor-mode/01-intro.md

    included in the metric baggage.
 Therefore, it's easy to filter policies by mode, and focus on the ones deployed via `monitor` mode.

-The `mode` is an attribute included in the `ClusterAdmissionPolicy` resource.
+The `mode` is an attribute included in the `ClusterAdmissionPolicy` and `AdmissionPolicy` resources.
 It supports two modes: `monitor` and `protect`.
 If the `mode` is omitted, it will default to `protect`.

-In order to create a policy in monitor mode, all you need to do is to include the mode as part of spec for the `ClusterAdmissionPolicy` resource as shown below:
+In order to create a policy in monitor mode, all you need to do is to include the mode as part of spec of resource.
+For example, in a `ClusterAdmissionPolicy`:

 ```yaml
 apiVersion: policies.kubewarden.io/v1alpha2